The impact of magnetic fields during tidal disruption events: Methods

 where $x_{\star}$, $y_{\star}$ and $z_{\star}$ are cartesian coordinates and $r=\sqrt{x_{\star}^{2}+y_{\star}^{2}+z_{\star}^{2}}$ is the distance from the centre of the star.
 We start by setting the $x_{\star}$- and $y_{\star}$-axis in the plane of the orbit, with the $y_{\star}$-axis parallel to the initial velocity of the center of mass of the star.
 In a realistic scenario, the stellar magnetic field will be randomly oriented with respect to the orbital plane.
 With the purpose of having a more general magnetic field that accounts for this, we rigidly rotate the field defined in equation~(\ref{eq:B_Kamchatnov}) about the $x_{\star}$-axis, so that the $y_{\star}$-axis is inclined by $45^{\circ}$ with respect to the orbital plane.

-Neither the uniform nor the tangled magnetic fields are divergence-free at the edges of the star.
-As a result, in a small fraction of the gas the divergence error $h |\nabla \cdot \textbf{B}|/|\textbf{B}|$ is of order unity, where $h$ is the smoothing length.
-However, this only affects $\approx 5 \%$ of the total mass, while away from these boundaries the average divergence error remains smaller than $\approx 10 \%$ at all times.
-To further ensure the accuracy of the simulation we will compare the results against simple trends expected from magnetic flux conservation.\\
+Since the initial field is defined only at the particles’ locations and vanishes outside the stellar surface, neither the uniform nor the tangled magnetic fields are divergence-free at the edges of the star.
+As a result, in a small fraction of the gas, corresponding to roughly $5 \%$ of the total mass, the divergence error $h |\nabla \cdot \textbf{B}|/|\textbf{B}|$ is of order unity, where $h$ is the smoothing length.
+Importantly, the evolution of this material does not appear to be significantly impacted, as will be shown in the results through comparison with simple trends expected from magnetic flux conservation.
+Away from these boundaries the average divergence error remains smaller than $\approx 10 \%$ at all times.